leandrosardi/mysaas/README.md

-# my-membership-site
+# my-free-membership-site

-**My-Membership-Site** is an open-source, extensible and scalable platform for selling memberships and subscriptions online.
+**my-free-membership-site** is an open-source, extensible and scalable platform for selling memberships and subscriptions online.

 ![dashboard example](./thumbnails/dashboard.png)

+Use **my-free-membership-site** to develop any kind of:
+- softwares as a service;
+- educational site;
+- e-commerce store;
+- forum;
+- social network;
+- etc.

+Some features of **my-free-membership-site** include:

+1. **user security**:
+	- user signup,
+	- email confirmation,
+	- user login,
+	- password reset,
+	- timezone configuration and
+	- user preferences;

+2. **invoicing** and payments processing;

+3. **email notifications** with easy setup of automation rules;

+4. **affiliates tracking** for managing resellers and pay commission;

+5. **domain aliasing** for licencing your site to other companies;

+6. **abuse preventing** by tracking user's network and browser fingertings;

+7. **shadow profiling** [[1](https://en.wikipedia.org/wiki/Shadow_profile)] for sales optimizations and client retention;

+8. **horizontal scalability** of both: database and webservers;

+9. **access points publishing** to connect your site with any other products;

+10. **background processesing** for offline tasks like reports generation, payments processing, email notifications, web scraping, other tasks planning or dispatching, etc.;

+11. **extensiblilty**, writing your own modules or installing the modules of thirth parties.

-Software Requirements:
+## Software Requirements

+**my-free-membership-site** has been tested on:

+- Ubuntu 18.04
+- PostgreSQL 14
 - Ruby 2.2.4
-- PostgreSQL 14

 If you have skills in any of: design, Ruby, PostgreSQL or Bootstrap and would like to tackle something on this roadmap, we'd be grateful!